peter-thibodeau/ufo/readme.md

 UFO is a practice data analysis I did to strengthen my skillset.
-The report file covers the data source, data description, and cleaning steps I took.
-The presentation file includes plots I made in Tableau.
+The ufo-report.md describes the source, description, and cleaning of the data.
+The ufo-presentation.md  contains plots, observations and the conclusions of the analysis.